Workers prepare the new Newman Dorm for occupancy this Fall at Texas A&M University-Kingsville

 About the EDC

 Located in South Texas, the Greater Kingsville Economic Development Council is a non-profit corporation funded by both private and public dollars.
-Formed in 1987 as a joint effort between the City of Kingsville and Kleberg County, Texas, the Council helps to maintain the quality of life in the area by promoting economic opportunity in the region.
-The council believes the creation of new jobs will allow Kingsville residents better employment opportunities, while expanding the tax base and decreasing the tax burden on existing property owners.
-New employment will provide additional disposable income which allows small businesses to profit and expand.
+Formed in 1987 as a joint effort between the City of Kingsville and Kleberg County, Texas, the council helps to improve the quality of life in the area by promoting economic opportunity in the region.

 The mission of the Economic Development Council is to create new jobs through acquisition, expansion, and retention of primary income-producing industries, and to enhance diverse investment opportunities which expand the Kingsville and Kleberg County tax base.